sharvaribandal/AngloSDET-Test/README.md

 -	The attachment contains solution ShowroomService.
 -	ShowroomService solution contains the API with the endpoint which needs to be tested
 -	In order to run this ShowroomService solution just load it up in Visual studio and press F5
+-	Running project in Visual studio you will be able to access endpoint.
 -	ShowroomService contains following GET endpoint /api/cars/{type}
 -	Please create separate solution/project to write API test.
+-	You can use any tools/programming language to write API Test.

 Assessment Task:
 -	We would like a BDD test for the endpoint in the API Provided and the example Acceptance criteria below, to a standard that you would consider complete for a production system